mabrobotics/MD80-x-CANdle-Documentation/candlelib/md_canopen/OD.md

 ### 0x2004 - System Status

 Allows to read System status.
-Each specific status is a UINT32, where lower bits (0-15) indicate errors, and higher bits (16-31) indicate warnings.
-Please see the [Status ](status) section to see how to decode the status to individual fields.
+Each specific status is a UINT32, where lower bits (0-15_legacy) indicate errors, and higher bits (16-31_legacy) indicate warnings.
+Please see the [Status ](status_legacy) section to see how to decode the status to individual fields.

 <table border="1" cellpadding="2" cellspacing="0"  class="gridlines sheet0" id="sheet0" style="float:center;text-align:center;font-size:11px ;width:100%">
 	<tbody>